zonemaster/zonemaster-gui/README.md

 ### Contribution

-This project was generate with Angular-CLI 1.6.8 and then updating.
+This project was generated with Angular-CLI 1.6.8.
-It use the Angular 2+ framework with all its tools.
+It uses the Angular 2+ framework with all its tools.

 The source code of the application is available in `./src/app` folder.

 The `components` folder is composed of subfolders that represent the main components.
-Each folder of component contain three files :
+Each folder of component contain three files:

-  * `*.component.css` : The component's style
+  * `*.component.css`: the component's style configuration;
-  * `*.component.html` : The component's html
+  * `*.component.html`: the component's HTML code;
-  * `*.component.ts` : The component's typescript
+  * `*.component.ts`: the component's TypeScript code.

-All assets are available in `src/assets` folder.
-It's split by concern, the style in the `css`, images are in the ``images`` folder, etc.
+All assets are available in the `src/assets` folder.
+It is split by concern;
+the style configurations are in the `css`, images are in the `images` folder, etc.

-All translation files are in the `src/locale` folder
+All translation files are in the `src/locale` folder.

-The environment defaults of the application are in the `src/environments` folder. `environment.ts` is use for development purpose, the `environment.prod.ts` for production, and the `environment.test.ts` for testing.
+The environment defaults of the application are in the `src/environments` folder. `environment.ts` is used for development purposes, the `environment.prod.ts` for production, and the `environment.test.ts` for testing.

-In order to contribute
+In order to contribute:

 * Install [Nodejs](https://nodejs.org)
 * Fork the Zonemaster GUI repository on Github into your own user on Github.
 * Clone your fork to your working environment.
 * Go to the folder and install project dependencies with `npm install`
-* Update configuration files in `src/assets/app.config.json` to add a backend api endpoint (or leave the default)
+* Update configuration files in `src/assets/app.config.json` to add a Backend API endpoint (or leave the default)
 * Make your changes, test them and push them to your fork on Github
 * From your fork, make a Pull Request against the zonemaster/zonemaster-gui repository.
 Please always make the Pull Request against the develop branch.